nomad-hzb/nomad-baseclasses/docs/tutorial/solar_cells.md

 ![grafik](https://github.com/RoteKekse/nomad-baseclasses/assets/36420750/adbb3963-44ec-4d54-930f-7592ef55215f)

 Here we provide custom functions to join the data in nomad together to plot data from synthesis and measurements together.
+In this way we can group the anti solvent dropping time from before together and create box plots over the respective JV data which was measured.